List of Carlton SC records and statistics

-Carlton Soccer Club was an Australian professional association football club based in Jolimont, Melbourne in 1997.
+Carlton Soccer Club was an Australian semi-professional association football club based in Jolimont, Melbourne in 1997.
 They were admitted into the National Soccer League in the 1997–98 season for their four seasons in the competition until the club folded in 2000.

 The list encompasses the records set by the club, their managers and their players.
 The player records section itemises the club's leading goalscorers and those who have made most appearances in first-team competitions.
 It also records notable achievements by Carlton players on the international stage.
 Attendance records at Carlton are also included.